 Section 9.1(a)(2) of ABC-MAP* requires that all prescribers or dispensers, as defined in Section 3 of ABC-MAP, complete at least two hours of continuing education in pain management, the identification of addiction or in the practices of prescribing or dispensing of opioids as a portion of the total continuing education required.
 The required continuing education is part of the total required and must be taken from a Board-approved continuing education provider.

-Act 31 training: Click here to access all current available programs to meet your Act 31 mandate before the end of the year.
+Act 31 training: Click here to access current non-PAFP available programs to meet your Act 31 mandate.

 Both Opioid/Pain Management AND Act 31 Child Abuse CME must be completed every licensure period.